Merck Launches First All-In-One Genetic Stability Assay To Accelerate Biosafety Testing

 CHO genetic stability assay leverages whole genome sequencing and bioinformatics to significantly accelerate biosafety testing for clients and therefore, their move into commercial production.

-"Driving innovation in biosafety testing is essential to bringing new therapies to patients faster," said Benjamin Hein, Head of Life Science Services, Life Science business of Merck.
-"CHO genetic stability testing has remained relatively unchanged for many years.
-The Aptegra TM
+'Driving innovation in biosafety testing is essential to bringing new therapies to patients faster,' said Benjamin Hein, Head of Life Science Services, Life Science business of Merck.
+'CHO genetic stability testing has remained relatively unchanged for many years.
+The Aptegra

 A scientist preparing samples in the next-generation sequencing laboratory at Merck's/MilliporeSigma's Rockville, Maryland, USA site.